Who We Are

 Rhonda Moore has been a dance educator for over 20 years and has an extensive background in Modern, Tap, Ballet, Pointe and Jazz.
 Rhonda holds a B.F.A. in Dance and Choreography from Virginia Commonwealth University.
 She is certified in Progressing Ballet Technique (PBT), and Rhythm Works Integrative Dance.
 Her professional experience has included positions as Artistic/Early Childhood Program Director for Trilogy School of Performing Arts, Performance Company Director for Elite Dance Academy, Dance Coordinator for Steppin’ Out Dance Studio, Artistic Director for A-Factor Dance Company, Lower School Dance Director for St. Catherine’s School and Instructor/Choreographer for various studios in Virginia and Illinois.
 Rhonda is also a Head Adjudicator for Edge National Talent Competition.

-Katie became a dance educator 13 years ago after time spent in both the retail and childcare sectors.
+Katie became a dance educator in 2009 after time spent in both the retail and childcare sectors.
 Her dance education focus areas include child development, play-based learning, adaptive and inclusive dance, dance medicine, injury prevention, and the neuroscience of dance.
 Katie is a member of the National Dance Education Organization (NDEO), the International Association for Dance Medicine & Science (IADMS), Dance and the Child International (daCi), and the National Association for the Education of Young Children (NAEYC).

 Katie is passionate about creating and providing dance instruction that is developmentally appropriate for children’s cognitive, physical, and social/emotional growth.
 She is excited to be part of the DiscoverDance team and hopes to use her passion for dance education to help inspire and uplift other dance educators.